davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 Several auxiliary analytical models are used to constrain portions of our modeled scenarios.
-We use the Global Depth and Heat (GDH) model for oceanic crust [@Stein1992], and the @Royden1993a forearc geotherm model to model the evolution of a geotherm during subduction on a continuously subducting model.
-Standard values are used for oceanic and continental material properties, and are given in [@tbl:model_parameters].
+We use the Global Depth and Heat (GDH) model for oceanic crust [@Stein1992], and the @Royden1993a forearc geotherm model to track the evolution of a geotherm during continuous subduction.
+Standard values used for oceanic and continental material properties are given in [@tbl:model_parameters].
 More information about model setup and integration is given in @sec:model_supplement.

 <!--[[model_tracers]]-->